Rate this Page

 Spawning: spawn#

-The spawn method provides a default implementation for creating a new actor from an existing one:
+The spawn method provides a default implementation for spawning an actor:

 }

-In practice, CanSpawn is only implemented for Instance<A>, which represents a running actor.
+This method takes ownership of self (the actor instance) and spawns it as a child.
+In practice, context::Actor is implemented for types such as Instance<A> and Context<A>, which represent running actors.
 As a result, Actor::spawn(...) always constructs a child actor: the new actor receives a child ID and is linked to its parent through the runtime.

 Detached Spawning: spawn_detached#